daKmoR/testing-workflow-for-web-components/README.md

 }
 ```

-and oh no... that should be green...
+But oh no!
+That should be green...

 ```
 SUMMARY: